 We are committed to supporting our Aboriginal and Torres Strait Islander staff to excel by offering:

-- Tailored professional development activities to all Aboriginal and Torres Strait Islander staff members so they can excel in their chosen careers
+tailored professional development activities to all Aboriginal and Torres Strait Islander staff members so you can excel in their chosen careers

 Ensuring a culturally safe environment

-We take cultural safety seriously at Swinburne University because, not only is it our social responsibility, we know that our Aboriginal and Torres Strait Islander staff will excel when their unique Aboriginal and Torres Strait Islander cultures and experiences are respected and valued.
+We take cultural safety seriously at Swinburne.
+Not only because it's our social responsibility but because we know that our Aboriginal and Torres Strait Islander staff will excel when their unique cultures and experiences are respected and valued.

-- Swinburne is designing an overarching Indigenous Cultural Competency Framework to ensure that different staffing cohorts receive the appropriate type and intensity of Indigenous Cultural Competency training.
+We are designing an overarching Indigenous Cultural Competency Framework to ensure that different staffing cohorts receive the appropriate type and intensity of Indigenous Cultural Competency training